kpanot/api-change-run/README.md

 ## Install

-Setup the `api-change-run` package as devDependencies:
+The `api-change-run` package can be installed as devDependencies:

 ```bash
 # NPM: